-- It is used in business or held for the production of income (for example, to earn rent or royalty income) for more than one year. - It is something that wears out, decays, gets used up, becomes obsolete, or loses value from natural causes. - 3) It has a determinable useful life longer than one year.
+- ÿ It is used in business or held for the production of income for more than 1 year. - ÿ It is something that wears out, decays, gets used up, becomes obsolete, or loses value from natural causes. - ÿ It has a determinable useful life longer than 1 year.